-In 2010, the Compensation Committee performed a review of executive compensation.
+In 2011, the Compensation Committee performed a review of executive compensation.
 As part of the review process, the Compensation Committee retained Pay Governance to provide comparative data on cash and total executive compensation.
-Business segment data was provided for the (i) Business and Professional Services and (ii) Financial Services.
-Consistent with prior years and the Company's intent not to engage in benchmarking, the Compensation Committee did not rely solely on comparative data, but did consider such elements when exercising its own judgment in determining 2011 compensation.
+Data reviewed was from the (i) IT Services and Data Processing sector, (ii) Financial Services sector, and (iii) Services sector, including the Business Support Services industry.
+Consistent with prior years and the Company's intent not to engage in benchmarking, the Compensation Committee did not rely solely on comparative data, but did consider such elements when exercising its own judgment in determining 2012 compensation.